-One discussion is usually not enough.
-Your child’s questions and specific need for information will change over time.
+One discussion is never enough – a shared understanding takes time and your child’s questions and need for information will change.

 Look for videos, books and other resources for teenagers on parental mental illness through the resource library search tool on this website.